-6) Support with very challenging children- Exclusion
+6) Support with pupils demonstrating very challenging behaviour- Exclusion

 Exclusion procedures should only be considered when all other avenues have been explored and can only be initiated with the authority of the Headteacher or the Executive Headteacher.
 In most cases exclusion will only be considered after a range of strategies have been tried to improve inappropriate behaviour.